What is astigmatism?

 Interestingly, doctors believe almost everyone has a slight degree of astigmatism at some point in their lives.
 Even though you might not notice the symptoms of this disorder, it’s fairly rare for the corneas to remain perfectly even at all times.

 While corneal astigmatism is the most common form of this disorder, there are other potential causes of astigmatism.
-For instance, some people suffer astigmatic symptoms due to an abnormal lens size (aka lenticular astigmatism).
+For instance, some people suffer astigmatic symptoms due to an abnormal lens size which is referred to as lenticular astigmatism.

 Astigmatism may be annoying, but it’s generally not considered a major threat to a patient’s vision.
 As long as you put one of the strategies listed below into practice, you shouldn’t have serious issues handling astigmatism symptoms.